Fair Simulation for Nondeterministic and Probabilistic Buechi Automata: a Coalgebraic Perspective: Coalgebraic Account on Fair Simulations and Soundness Proofs

 The other two notions we describe in Section~\ref{subsec:catPrelim} are codomain restriction and codomain join of Kleisli arrows in $\Kl(T)$.
 The latter combines two arrows $f_1:X\kto Y_1$ and $f_2:X\kto Y_2$ into $f:X\kto Y_1+Y_2$ while the former does the inverse.
 We note that the former operation is not necessarily total (see Example~\ref{exa:codomJR}).
 It is known that if the monad $T$ satisfies a certain condition, then its Kleisli category comes with the two operations.

-\begin{defi}[\cite{cirstea13fromBranching,jacobs10trace}] Let $\mathbb{C}$ be a category with an initial object $0$, binary products and binary coproducts.
-A monad $T$ on $\mathbb{C}$ is called a \emph{partially additive monad} if it satisfies the following conditions: \begin{enumerate} \item An object $T0$ is a final object in $\mathbb{C}$.\footnote{This implies that $0$ is both an initial and final object in $\Kl(T)$.
+\begin{defC}[\cite{cirstea13fromBranching,jacobs10trace}] Let $\mathbb{C}$ be a category with an initial object $0$, binary products and binary coproducts.
+A monad $T$ on $\mathbb{C}$ is called a \emph{partially additive monad} if it satisfies the following conditions: \begin{enumerate} \item The object $T0$ is a final object in $\mathbb{C}$.\footnote{This implies that $0$ is both an initial and final object in $\Kl(T)$.
 Such $0$ is called a \emph{zero object}.}

 \item Let $X_1,X_2\in\mathbb{C}$.
-We define $p_1:X_1+X_2\to TX_1$ and $p_2:X_1+X_2\to TX_2$ by $p_1:=[\eta_{X_1},\bot_{X_1,X_2}]$ and $p_2:=[\bot_{X_2,X_1},\eta_{X_2}]$.
+We define $p_1:X_1+X_2\to TX_1$ and $p_2:X_1+X_2\to TX_2$ by $p_1:=[\eta_{X_1},\bot_{X_2,X_1}]$ and $p_2:=[\bot_{X_1,X_2},\eta_{X_2}]$.
 Here for each $X,Y\in\mathbb{C}$, $\bot_{X,Y}:X\to TY$ is given by $\bot_{X,Y}:=X\xrightarrow{\finalarrow_X} T0\xrightarrow{T\initarrow_{Y}} TY$ where $\finalarrow_X:X\to T0$ and $\initarrow_T:0\to Y$ denote the unique arrows (see also Remark~\ref{rem:botNoConfusion}).

 We require the following arrow be a monomorphism.